Martial Arts Training

 Private lessons are a 1 on 1 lesson with the Master instructor.
 These are designed to give the student personalized attention and focus on your specific concerns, needs, strengths, weaknesses and tailoring your training to any goals that you are trying to achieve.

 These lessons are in group format with multiple students.
 You are sometimes paired off with students of your own caliper and size and sometimes you are not.
 Every student has certain strengths and weakness that challange other students abilities helping each other to learn and develop their own skills.
 All students need to be challenged now and then to push progression.
 Whats good with group lessons is learning that not everything works on everybody, so variety in pairing off with different people helps to discover and overcome that.

-This type of training alot of students like because whatever questions or concerns that might develop from their group lessons can be confronted in a private matter during their private lesson.
+This type of training students like because whatever questions or concerns that might develop from their group lessons can be confronted in a private matter during their private lesson.
 We encourage questions but some students feel uneasy asking questions in a group setting.
 Students who take advantage of the private/group lessons respond faster to their training.